 The Ink Business Cash℠ Credit Card is a true cash-back card.
 New cardholders earn $500 cash back when they spend $3,000 in the first three months.
 You also earn 5 percent cash back on the first $25,000 spent at office supply stores and on phone, internet and cable services and 2 percent cash back on the first $25,000 you spend on gas and restaurants every account anniversary year.
 Cardholders also get 1 percent unlimited cash back on all other purchases.
 Though the Ink Business Cash℠ Credit Card doesn't have an annual fee, it does offer a true rewards system.

 Both cards come with benefits such as free employee cards as well as extended warranty, purchase protection and rental car insurance, but Chase® doesn't give you discounts for paying early or offer flexible payment options that lead to interest savings.
-Chase offers 0 percent interest on purchases and balance transfers for the 12 months and then a rate of 15.49% - 21.49% Variable.
+Chase offers 0 percent interest on purchases for an introductory 12 months and then a rate of 15.49% - 21.49% Variable.
 If you want more rewards for your spending and no annual fee in perpetuity, go with Chase®.

 The Capital One® Spark® Cash Select for Business card gives cardholders unlimited 1.5 percent cash back on every purchase and a $200 cash bonus when you spend $3,000 within the first three months.
 Unlike The Plum Card® from American Express, there's no annual fee, but the Capital One® Spark® Cash Select for Business does offer no foreign transaction fee and free employee cards and a 0 percent intro APR on purchases for nine months.
 Both cards are explicitly for business owners with excellent credit, but The Plum Card® from American Express gives business owners more flexibility to carry a balance when inevitable cash flow issues arise.
 With Capital One®, cardholders have a 25-day grace period before interest kicks in.